More ideas to use less plastic

 Look for fruit and vegetables sold loose without any plastic packaging at your local market stall, in your local grocer, or at the supermarket.

-Prawns are often collected by trawlers, which can also have damaging and lasting effects to the seabed, and seagrass, sponge, and seaweeds in the areas they are used, as well as to the creatures living in these areas.
+Prawns are often collected by trawlers, which can also have damaging and lasting effects to the seabed, and the seagrass, sponge, and seaweeds in the areas they are used, as well as harming the creatures living in these areas.